 “May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock and my Redeemer.”
 (Psalm 19:14 NIV)

 This is one of my favorite verses, and I love to pray it over my writing.
-Recently though, I hit a brainstorming block that left me winded and unsure how to move forward.
+Recently, though, I hit a brainstorming block that left me winded and unsure how to move forward.
 I swung from feverishly scribbling notes to mapping out the story on a whiteboard, hoping that a different view would help.
 I spent several hours agonizing over the problem before I admitted to God that I needed His wisdom to proceed.

 Those of us who love books know the impact a story can have.
 Characters to inspire.
 Themes to encourage.
 A journey to influence thought, ignite hope, and prompt change.
 This is why praying over our manuscripts is so important as Christian storytellers—regardless of the market we’re targeting, or whether our books contain overt or subtle spiritual themes.

 Sometimes, however, we’re uncertain what to focus on when we pray.
-So, here are some topics I’ve begun praying about specifically, and at the end, I would love to hear how you pray over your writing as well.
+So here are some topics I’ve begun praying about specifically, and at the end, I would love to hear how you pray over your writing as well.

 Writing involves a thousand decisions on everything from story world to characters to themes to sensitive topics to the book’s tone.
 The publishing business spawns a thousand more decisions, from finding an agent or an editor, to selecting which project to work on, to determining when a story is ready.

 When one piece of advice contradicts another, we need wisdom to decide who to listen to.
-When we’re addressing sensitive topics and wondering how far we’re permitted to go, our judgement can be so colored by personal experiences, logical assumptions, and cultural views that we need God’s wisdom to help us tailor the story’s tone and theme for our intended audience.
+When we’re addressing sensitive topics and wondering how far we’re permitted to go, our judgment can be so colored by personal experiences, logical assumptions, and cultural views that we need God’s wisdom to help us tailor the story’s tone and theme for our intended audience.
 And when success seems paramount, we need wisdom to remember that our worth is not based on manuscript requests or reviews on Amazon.

 2. Humility and Confidence